The Page Curve for Reflected Entropy: Entanglement Spectrum

 where there is a potential $O(1)$ multiplicative uncertainty.
 Similarly in the regime $s_k=s_m+O(\frac{1}{\beta})$, the $w(s)$ term dominates over the $\lambda_0$ term giving us

 where we have used the saddle point approximation.
 Combining these results, we obtain

 where we have ignored subleading corrections at $s_k=s_1$ and $s_k=s_m$.
 The result is sketched in \figref{fig:renyis}, along with the naive expectation from analytically continuing the results of the $\mathbb{Z}_m$ symmetric saddles a la Lewkowycz-Maldacena \cite{Lewkowycz:2013nqa,Dong:2016fnf}.
 We see that there are in fact large $O(\frac{1}{\beta})$ corrections to the naive holographic answer for Renyi index $m<1$.
-This is consistent with generic expectations based on chaotic behaviour \cite{Murthy:2019qvb,Dong:2018lsk,Dong:2020iod}.
+This is consistent with expectations, hinted at in Ref.~\cite{Murthy:2019qvb}, based on chaotic behaviour.
 As shown, the transition happens over a parametrically large window of $\Delta \log k \approx O(\frac{1}{\beta})$.

 Before moving on, we analyze the problem a little more carefully in a window $s_k=s_1 \pm O(\frac{1}{\sqrt{\beta}})$ since this will be relevant for the reflected entropy transition.
 We can use the inequality in \Eqref{eq:bound} and perform the integrals, which are simple Gaussian integrals.
 In fact, we will include one-loop effects to find the answer to greater accuracy.
 Computing the relevant quantities, we obtain